ravi-prakash1907/Prioritize-Vaccine-Delivery/README.md

 <br />

-## Requirements for the Desired Solution
+## Requirements for the Desired Solution :zap:
 The solution should enable one to get the following:
 1. a _visual representation of prioritized **states** on **map**_ for the whole country
 2. a _visual representation of prioritized **districts** on **map**_ for every state